-This post was written by current student, Kim Collins.
+This post was written by student engagement facilitator, Kim Collins.

 “To start your experience, please help yourself to coffee, tea and muffins,” bubbles the animated woman in the bright purple t-shirt as she points to the breakfast spread laid out before us.
 She adjusts her headset and I half expect her ask for another size as if she is a retail assistant at the Gap.

 It’s hard to reconcile this cheery greeting with building I am standing in.
 Even harder to reconcile the idyllic setting in which this building is placed.
 I am at Huronia Regional Centre in Orillia.
 From the outside, the building could be an ivy league school.
 The red brick, white details, the wind blowing through the pines and deciduous trees that fill the acres of lush greenery, down to the sparkling blue of Lake Simcoe.
 It’s beautiful, or at least it should be.

 I have come to Huronia on one of the six visitations weekends which were stipulated in the class action settlement by survivors of this institution.
 My fellow visitors and I are provided with a government tour guide (the bubbly woman in purple) and a security guard.
 We are lucky enough to have on our tour, two survivors Pat and Marie and Marilyn a litigation guardian who worked at Huronia and whose brother died here.

 As we walk into the bowels of the institution we are told the stories of what it was like to be imprisoned here.
 The horrifying details cling to me like the stench of the place.